-There are of course Passivhaus certified 2D construction systems ranging from wall or roof constructions to a full build systems.
-Indeed our own passivhaus dwellings at the Scottish Housing Expo and Tigh na Croit used offsite fabricated systems, the first using a twin wall timber frame system, the second using a SIPS system.
+There are of course Passivhaus-certified 2D construction systems ranging from wall or roof constructions to full-build systems.
+Indeed, our own Passivhaus dwellings at the Scottish Housing Expo and Tigh na Croit used offsite fabricated systems, the first using a twin wall timber frame system, the second using a SIPS system.

-When you look at 3D construction or “volumetric” systems, however, it gets more complicated.
-These 3D systems are limited by transport and that begins to dictate the module dimensions.
-Added to that the ambition of 3D systems to be completely finished in the factory and connected in the field and you begin to run into other challenges such as airtightness and ventilation both of which are key components of a passivhaus building.
+When you look at 3D construction or “volumetric” system, however, it gets more complicated.
+These 3D systems are limited by transport, and that begins to dictate the module dimensions.
+Add to that the ambition of 3D systems to be completely finished in the factory and connected in the field, and you begin to run into other challenges such as airtightness and ventilation – both of which are key components of a Passivhaus building.

 While there are examples of buildings which have been constructed using a 3D system that are badged as zero carbon with a fabric first approach supplemented with PV panels, to date there have been few examples of passivhaus buildings using this approach.
 Those that do exist tend to be smaller scale buildings.

-Delivering a passivhaus building can take longer, quality control on site is extremely important, strategies for airtightness require careful sequencing and interim testing, levels of workmanship need to be of the highest quality.
-In this context, the opportunity that MMC presents is to reduce programme while bringing the benefit of high-quality fabrication found in the quality controlled setting of a factory.
+Delivering a Passivhaus building can take longer; quality control on site is extremely important, strategies for airtightness require careful sequencing and interim testing, and levels of workmanship need to be of the highest quality.
+In this context, the opportunity that MMC presents is to reduce the build programme, while bringing the benefit of high-quality fabrication found in the quality controlled setting of a factory.

-At HLM we are applying our knowledge of both MMC and Passivhaus, working with our partners to develop robust solutions for clients.
-If you like to know more get in touch.
+At HLM, we are applying our knowledge of both MMC and Passivhaus, working with our partners to develop robust solutions for clients.
+If you would like to know more, get in touch.